 We have filed a registration statement, of which this prospectus is a part, covering the securities offered hereby.
-As allowed by Securities and Exchange Commission, or SEC, rules, this prospectus does not contain all of the information set forth in the registration statement and the exhibits thereto.
+As allowed by SEC rules, this prospectus does not contain all of the information set forth in the registration statement and the exhibits thereto.
 We refer you to the registration statement and the exhibits thereto for further information.
 This prospectus is qualified in its entirety by such other information.